 - Enhanced overall body health

-- Are used to treat stings and bites, including snake bites
+- They are used to treat stings and bites, including snake bites

 How To Make Wild Dagga Tea (Lions Tail)

-Here are the steps to make a Leonotis leonurus tea:
+Here are the steps to make Wild dagga tea:

-- Take a petals/plant and put them into the water
+- Take petals/plants and put them into the water

 - Boil the water for about 15-20 min. until the aroma starts getting noticed